Deanna Smith: Wheelchair basketball

 Smith played wheelchair basketball in the Women's National Wheelchair Basketball League (WNWBL) with the Be Active Western Stars in 2013, and the Red Dust Lady Heelers in 2017.
 She became the first player to play in both the WNBL and WNWBL, with each WNWBL team being permitted to field a limited number of able-bodied 4.5-point players.

 Personal life

 Smith's husband, Stephen Black, is a former National Basketball League (NBL) player.
 The couple have a son.

+Smith's younger sister, Jaclyn, played for the Bendigo Spirit.